 Julie has counselling experience in schools, the NHS and the wider public sector.
 She has a special interest in trauma, particularly in workplace settings, and is responsible for providing psychological support when critical incidents occur in the workplace and for clients who experience more complex reactions to trauma.
 She is founder of the Trauma Networking (Northern) Group, which supports professionals in the region who are working with trauma.

 Nick heads up the counselling team at Gloucestershire County Council.
 He has a special interest in the positive impact counselling can have on managing staff absence and promoting employee engagement.
 Nick is also keen on promoting healthy workplace initiatives and has set up staff volunteer networks to encourage dignity at work and staff health and wellbeing.
-Nick is a regular contributor to Counselling at Work and is particularly interested in how counsellors can measure and publicise the impact of their work within organisations.
+Nick is a regular contributor to BACP Workplace and is particularly interested in how counsellors can measure and publicise the impact of their work within organisations.
 He is always keen to meet other counsellors and share ideas and information.

 BACP Workplace helpdesk